root-project/root/docbook/users-guide/Introduction.md

 ![](pictures/03000008.png)

-The HTML version of the source file links all types and most functions so you can study what’s happening inside ROOT itself:
+The HTML version of the source file links all types and most functions so you can study what's happening inside ROOT itself:

 ![](pictures/03000009.png)